ashishps1/awesome-low-level-design/problems/pub-sub-system.md

 # Designing a Pub-Sub System in Java

-This blog explores the design and implementation of a basic Publish-Subscribe (Pub-Sub) system using Java, following object-oriented design principles.
+This article explores the design and implementation of a basic Publish-Subscribe (Pub-Sub) system using Java, following object-oriented design principles.

 The Pub-Sub model is a widely used pattern in messaging systems, allowing for scalable and decoupled communication.
 This guide outlines the design and implementation of such a system.